tecnocen-com/vuejs-appstructure/README.md

 Then simply access to ```localhost:8080``` in your favourite browser.

 ## Style guide
-For further information, read more about this on [arquitecture standards] of tecnocen, on section [JavaScript coding rules].
+For further information, read more about this on [integration plan] of tecnocen, on section [JavaScript coding rules].

 ## Testing
 (In definition)